yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Tasks to complete:

 1. Publish the application to the cluster again.
-During the process, set the TicketOrderService new version to 1.1.0.
+During the process, set the TicketOrderService new version to 1.1.0

-2. From Service Fabric Explorer note the errors that appear.
+2. From Service Fabric Explorer note the errors that appear

-3. Try posting to the service and note that the application is still responsive.
+3. Try posting to the service and note that the application is still responsive

 4. So that you do not forget, return to the code and re-comment the failure report so that you can do future exercise without rollback!

 #### Exit criteria:

--  Look at the Visual Studio output window and note the rollback takes place after some seconds.
+-  Look at the Visual Studio output window and note the rollback takes place after some seconds

--  Note that Service Fabric Explorer shows the rollback as well with the current deployment now set to the previous version.
+-  Note that Service Fabric Explorer shows the rollback as well with the current deployment now set to the previous version

 -  Also, note that the error remains until it is time to live expires or it is replaced by another health state.
 Until then, the unhealthy state will remain in the cluster, but the cluster will be running normally.
 You can proceed without clearing this for now.

 -  The subsequent exercises (i.e. 8 and beyond) will be executed using version 1.1.0 and while the cluster shows unhealthy state.
 You can ignore this for now.

--  Optionally, from the Swagger endpoint for the deployed application, you can request health statistics at the following relative URL: /api/admin/applicationhealth.
+-  Optionally, from the Swagger endpoint for the deployed application, you can request health statistics at the following relative URL: /api/admin/applicationhealth

 ## Exercise 8: Load testing